-Most people don’t know that their telephone bill can sometimes be used like a credit card—with third party companies placing charges for unrelated services or merchandise on the phone bill.
-As a result, people are surprised when they find charges on their phone bill for unrelated and unwanted merchandise or services.
-This practice—by which unauthorized charges are placed on a person’s phone bill is known as “cramming.”
+Most people don’t know that their telephone bill can sometimes be used like a credit card—with third-party companies placing charges for unrelated services or merchandise on the phone bill.
+As a result, people are surprised when they find unrelated and unwanted charges on their phone bill.
+Placing unauthorized charges on a person’s phone bill is known as “cramming.”

 How can third parties put charges on my phone bill?

-Phone companies—both landline and wireless—enter into contracts with so-called “billing aggregators.”
+Phone companies—both landline and wireless—enter into contracts with companies known as “billing aggregators.”
 The phone companies make money by allowing these billing aggregators to submit charges onto the monthly phone bills of the phone companies’ customers.
-The billing aggregators in turn enter into contracts with a variety of third party vendors.
-The billing aggregators make money by allowing the third party vendors to post charges on the consumer’s phone bill for their services—under the billing aggregator’s umbrella contract with the phone company.
+The billing aggregators in turn enter into contracts with a variety of third-party vendors.
+The billing aggregators make money by allowing the third-party vendors to post charges on the consumer’s phone bill for their services, under the billing aggregator’s umbrella contract with the phone company.
 Unfortunately, in some cases the charges put on individual customers’ monthly phone bills are not authorized.
 This is known as “cramming.”

 Why do phone companies allow this?

-Both your phone company and the billing aggregator make money by allowing third party charges to be placed onto your monthly phone bill.
-Unfortunately, while they make money, the practice can be expensive for customers who did not authorize the charges.
+Both your phone company and the billing aggregator make money by allowing third-party charges to be placed onto your monthly phone bill.
+Unfortunately, this sometimes leads to customers receiving charges that they did not authorize.
 Some customers pay unauthorized charges for months before they notice them on their phone bill.
-The monthly charges—often less than $20—are designed to “fly under the radar” and escape the consumer’s detection.
+The monthly charges—often less than $20—are sometimes designed to “fly under the radar” and escape discovery.
 The charges are often buried deep in the phone bill where customers don’t look.

 When does cramming most often occur?